 Mark came to this work naturally.
 After years of splitting his time as a professional musician and student of performing arts, he received his PhD from the University of Toronto’s Centre for Drama, Theatre, and Performance Studies.
-His dissertation on film production in his home province brought him to Labrador where he established the region’s first publicly accessible film collection at the Labrador Institute.
+His dissertation on film production in his home province brought him to Labrador, where he established the region’s first publicly accessible film collection at the Labrador Institute.
 That experience opened the door to Nunatsiavut, where he now works on projects relating to culture and heritage mobilization, cultural production, and community engagement.